 What Are Archaea Cell Walls Made Of?

 Have you ever wondered how life survives in the most extreme places on Earth?
-Worth adding: these ancient organisms aren’t bacteria, and their cell walls tell a story that’s as unique as the environments they call home.
-Here's the thing — from boiling hydrothermal vents to salt-crusted lakes, there’s a microscopic architect behind these feats: archaea.
+Consider this: from boiling hydrothermal vents to salt-crusted lakes, there’s a microscopic architect behind these feats: archaea.
+These ancient organisms aren’t bacteria, and their cell walls tell a story that’s as unique as the environments they call home.
 But what exactly are archaea cell walls made of, and why does it matter?

 Let’s dig into the microscopic world of archaea and uncover the secrets of their structural survival toolkit.